VisualBean/Mergesort_API/README.md

 This will run the service in the console as a selfhosted api.

 ## Using it
-The API starts a webserver on https://localhost:5001
+The API starts a webserver on http://localhost:5000
-The documentation is in the root of the url, so please browse to https://localhost:5001 for the swagger docs
+The documentation is in the root of the url, so please browse to http://localhost:5000 for the swagger docs

-### Supported endpoints
-Endpoints that are supported are
-1. [POST] /api/mergesort
-  * Input: a json array of integers
-  * Output: A job model
-2. [GET] /api/mergesort/executions/{id}
-  * Input: a job id
-  * Ouput: a job
-3. [GET] /api/mergsort/executions
-  * Ouput: A list of jobs
+## Getting started - Docker aka. serious business edition.

+### Build & Run
+1. Run `docker build -t mergesort .` from the root of the project.
+2. Run `docker run -d -p 5000:5000 --name sorting-api mergesort`

+Now you can go to http://localhost:5000 to browse the swagger docs and test it out.